ingen-lab/Ruth/Attachments/ElfEars/ElfEars-Readme.txt

 * ElfEars is a scaled down more subtle version.

 For Ruth 2.0, you can simply add in the current "Head Receiver" script (called "r2_head_receiver.lsl" at present) and the normal Ruth 2.0 Skin Applier will also set your ears to the appropriate skin texture.
 To achieve this the Description field of BOTH ear parts needs to be set to "head" without the quotation marks.
 The prepared versions in the OpenSim Inventory ARCHIVE (.iar) supplied are already set this way.

-Original Blender mesh by Fred Beckhusen (avatar: Ferd Frederix).
+Original Blender mesh by Fred K. Beckhusen (avatar: Ferd Frederix).
 OpenSim preparation by Austin Tate (avatar: Ai Austin).